Roy C. Start

-Roy C. Start (November 3, 1877 – December 15, 1956), born in Holmes Township, Ohio, was the Republican mayor of Toledo from 1936–40.
+Roy C. Start (November 3, 1877 – December 15, 1956), born in Holmes Township, Ohio, was the Republican mayor of Toledo from 1936 to 1940.
 He is the namesake for Roy C. Start High School in Toledo, Ohio.
 Start also founded the West Toledo YMCA.

 Early career

 Start (1877–1956) graduated from Ohio Northern University in 1899.
 After college he moved to Toledo where he served as a clerk in a drug store owned by Paul Loesser.
 A year later, in 1902, he opened his own drug store on the corner of Franklin Avenue and Cherry Street in Toledo.
 Later he opened two more drug stores in the city, along Sylvania Avenue under the name of the Start Drug Company.

 City Council and Mayor

 In 1935 he was elected to city council and was also elected mayor by the newly rechartered city council.
 He served as the first mayor under a new City Manager style government.
 He was re-elected in 1937 by one vote over Ollie Czelusta to both city council.
 He was then elected to the role of mayor.
 In 1939 he announced that he would not seek re-election to a third term on council, thus ending his run as mayor.

 Notably, in 1938 the "All Negro" fire company was formed by Mayor Start.
 The company operated the former No. 8 station at Indiana Avenue and Division Street, in Toledo, Ohio.
 It was disbanded 11 months later due to court battles by disgruntled whites.